swim-io/swim/packages/swim-anchor/README.md

 `yarn run idl`

 ## Scripts (WIP)
-1. To run the initialize_pool script run
+1. localnet (requires starting a local test validator with `anchor localnet` first) `anchor run initialize_pool`
+2. devnet
-  `anchor run initialize_pool`
+`anchor run --provider.cluster devnet initialize_pool`
-    1. this runs the alias under the `[scripts]` section in the `Anchor.toml`
-    2. to test on localnet, start anchor test validator first with `anchor localnet`.

 ## Tests
 1. to run the tests in sdk/tests run any of the following from `package/swim-anchor`